Pfeiffera

 Pfeiffera is a genus of flowering plants in the family Cactaceae, found in Bolivia and northwest Argentina.
-There is some debate about the circumscription of the genus.
-It is in the Phyllocacteae tribe.
+There has been some debate about the circumscription of the genus.
+It is placed in the tribe Echinocereeae.

 The genus name of Pfeiffera is in honour of Ludwig Karl Georg Pfeiffer (1805–1877), a German physician, botanist and conchologist.

 It was first described and published in Cact.
 Hort.
 Dyck., edt.
 1844 on page 40 in 1845.